Risk Factors Dashboard

 A cybersecurity incident, other technology disruptions or failure to comply with laws and regulations relating to privacy and the protection of data relating to individuals could negatively impact our business and our reputation.

-We rely on and utilize services provided by third parties in connection with our clinical trials, which services involve the collection, use, storage and analysis of personal health information.
+We have relied on and utilize services provided by third parties in connection with our clinical trials, which services involve the collection, use, storage and analysis of personal health information.
 While we receive assurances from these vendors that their services are compliant with the Health Insurance Portability and Accountability Act, or HIPAA, and other applicable privacy laws, there can be no assurance that such third parties will comply with applicable laws or regulations.
 Non-compliance by such vendors may result in liability for us which would have a material adverse effect on our business, financial conditions and results of operations.

 During November 2021, we experienced a cybersecurity incident in which one or more third parties were able to impersonate one of our vendors by using a falsified email domain account and asked to make a payment to a false bank account.
 As a result of this incident, the third parties managed to extract a sum of approximately $616,000 from us.
 Following the incident, we hired the services of a cybersecurity investigation firm to fully access the incident and notified the appropriate government authorities, including the banks involved in the transaction.
 During February 2022, with the assistance of local and global law enforcement agencies, we were able to recover an amount of approximately $412,000 from the false bank account.
 Together with the reimbursement received from our insurance company, we were able to recover the full amount lost.